In the Coromandel you will find:

 - Port Jackson the top of the peninsular just over an hour away by road

-Or take a scenic boat trip with your host and skipper on Why Worry, and witness dolphins, seabird life and perhaps orcas and other whales and of course the awesome colours of the pohutakawas on the many islands.
+Or take a scenic boat trip with your skippes Deb or Dion, on O-fish-al Business, and witness dolphins, seabird life and perhaps orcas and other whales and of course the awesome colours of the pohutakawas on the many islands.

 A visit to New Zealand will show you many different aspects of the place from rugged mountain ranges, beautiful beaches and adventure holidays and aquatic activities.